isabella232/data-workbench.en-1/help/home/c-inst-svr/c-install-ins-svr/t-install-proc-inst-svr-dpu/c-dnld-dgtl-cert/c-dnld-dgtl-cert.md

 ---
 description: General information about digital certificates, and procedures to download and install them.
-seo-description: General information about digital certificates, and procedures to download and install them.
-seo-title: Downloading and Installing the Digital Certificates
 solution: Insight
 title: Downloading and Installing the Digital Certificates
 uuid: ac484e96-21dc-4643-ae74-01ac957e30ee